MicrosoftDocs/security/security-docs/operations/setup-xdr-tools.md

 ## Enable Microsoft Defender for Cloud
-You can complete the deployment of Microsoft XDR tools by enabling Microsoft Defender for Cloud, and then include these signals in your Microsoft Sentinel workspace.
+You can complete the deployment of Microsoft XDR tools by enabling Microsoft Defender for Cloud, and then include Defender for Cloud signals in your Microsoft Sentinel workspace.

 <!---
 ![Image of Microsoft Defender XDR and Microsoft Defender for Cloud](./media/m365d-cloud.png)